This entry is also available in: Russian

 A.J.S.
 35/2 from the «Motorworld by V.Sheynov» collection

 In 1935, a new version of the SS80 equipped with a Matchless engine was made available to the public.
 The SS80 with a new engine was released in two versions: a standard one was identified with the “Special” prefix, and another with the “De Luxe” one.
 The latter was equipped with a spring rear suspension.
 The price was lowered from 180 to 90 pounds sterling (for a Special model).
-George Brough even made excuses for such a low price and denoted that, despite of low prices, the quality of motorcycles remained at altitude.
+George Brough even made excuses for such a low price and denoted that, despite of low prices, the quality of motorcycles remained the same.

 The second owner was a certain Bill Warne, the third was Anthony Hawkins.
 The next owner, Christopher Popple, bought the machine in 1988.
 In 1994, the motorcycle was fully restored by Mr. Popple.
 In the same year, this Brough Superior SS80 SpeciaI earned the title of “The best flathead SS80” at the annual rally sponsored by the Brough Superior Club.